jappeace/plunder/Readme.md

   - [ ] Add purchase button
   - [ ] What to do with inventory?
   - [ ] What to do with buying a unit?
+- [ ] Add explenation of controls, it's not obious that you first need to left click select someone and then right click to move
+- [ ] Add message on deth
 - [ ] Add turn resolution (que up moves, show moves queed, play them on turn pres)
 - [ ] AI ????
 - [ ] Set up shipping pipe line